justin-1022/Growth/README.md

 Creatures = the circles shown on screen.
 They can either eat or move.
 All traits (speed, color, size, etc) are determined by the creature's genome

+Decisions = creatures make decisions using a modified FFNN that learns via genetics only

 SpawnNode, Node = spawns in creatures (only visible in edit mode)

 Food = speckles visible on screen, spawend by tiles, consumed by creatures for energy, 3 tiers of food available